k5cents/models-markets/README.md

 ## Findings

-Ultimately, a probabalistic view of an election makes a prediction about the winner.
+Ultimately, a probabilistic view of an election makes a prediction about the winner.
 Whether it’s a 99% probability or 51%, a winner is predicted.
-This is a unfortunately reductive view of forecasting, but will be useful to test their predictive capabilites.
+This is a unfortunately reductive view of forecasting, but will be useful to test their predictive capabilities.

-An anlysis asks if the prediction matches the eventual winner.
+An analysis asks if the prediction matches the eventual winner.

 | Date       | Race  | Method | Predicted | Winner | Correct |
 | :--------- | :---- | :----- | :-------- | :----- | :------ |